craicoverflow/craicoverflow.github.io/_posts/2018-08-03-a-month-in-india-kerala.md

 ---
 title: 'One Month in India: Kerala'
 layout: post
-excerpt: "Kerala.
+summary: "Kerala.
 God's Own Country.
 Actually that title belongs to the Wicklow Mountains in Ireland but we'll forgive them for that one.
 Just this once."
 categories: travel india
 feature: "https://i.imgur.com/hsUhWIF.jpg"
-comments: true
+blog: true
 tags: [India, Travel, Backpacking, Kerala, Beach, Elephant, Kochi, Kovalam, Asia]
 ---